 1) Nami Island or Namiseom is popularly known as the filming location of “Winter Sonata” and its beautiful Metasequoia and Ginkgo Tree Lanes.
 This is situated 63 km from Seoul in the middle of Han River.
 A half-moon shaped island, this amazing place offers serenity and relaxation.
-This is the most anticipated part in our South Korea trip.
+This is the most anticipated part of our South Korea trip.

 Address: 1 Namisum-gil, Namsan-myeon, Chuncheon-si, Gangwon-do, Korea

 Operating Hours: 7:30 am to 9:45 pm – Mondays to Sundays